NLnetLabs/krill/doc/development/multi-user/architecture.md

 An `ActorDef` is returned instead of an `Actor` because only the `Authorizer` is allowed to create `Actor` instances.
 The `AuthProvider` therefore indicates the kind of `Actor` that could be created if the `Authorizer` permits it.

+`AuthProvider` implementations return `Result<LoggedInUser>` from `login()`.
+Why not also return `ActorDef` here?
+`LoggedInUser` is a subset of `ActorDef` that is intended to be serialized and sent back to Lagosta after login, to give Lagosta what it needs to authenticate subsequent requests to the Krill API and metadata about the logged in user to render in the UI.

+In both the `authenticate()` and `login()` cases the `Authorizer` does any additional checks required and only then accepts the recommendation of the `AuthProvider`.
 This is especially important in the OpenID Connect case because a corporate employee will be able to login to the central identity provider at their organization but that is not the same as saying that all 10,000 employees should have the right to login to Krill.

-So, `AuthProviders` respond with a definition of the actor they propose be created, an `ActorDef`, and only the `Authorizer` can decide to promote that to an `Actor`.

 ## Built-in Actors

 There are currently four built-in actors, which for convenience have entries in `constants.rs`: _(ordered from most to least powerful)_